Your Career Guide on MarTech: How to Choose, Use, and Integrate

 Financial services: Banks and other financial institutions use MarTech to fight fraud, cross-sell, and improve customer service.

-Travel: Airlines and hotels use MarTech to personalise the travel experience for their customers and improve loyalty programs.
+Travel: Airlines and hotels use MarTech to personalise the travel experience for their customers and improve loyalty programmes.

-You want to get started in MarTech but need help figuring out where to start.
-Here's a look at some requirements, including qualifications, experience, jobs, training, and certification.
+You want to get started in MarTech but are unsure where to start.
+Here's a look at some requirements regarding qualification, experience, jobs, training, and certification.

-Qualification: A bachelor's degree is typically the minimum requirement for many MarTech positions.
-However, depending on the specific job, you may be able to get into entry-level roles with a foundation degree or a higher national diploma.
+Degree: A bachelor's degree is the minimum requirement for many MarTech positions, ideally in a tech-based subject.
+However, depending on the specific job, you may be able to get into entry-level roles with enough relevant experience, especially if you can combine tech and marketing across your qualifications and skills.

 Experience: Many entry-level MarTech jobs require previous experience in a related field, such as marketing or IT.
 However, with the proper knowledge and skills, you may find a job without any prior experience.

 Training: Most MarTech jobs require previous training, either on the job or through formal online or in-person training courses.
-However, if you have the correct skill set, you may be able to get hired without any formal training.
+However, getting hired without formal training is possible if you have the correct skill set.

-Certification: Whilst not required for all MarTech positions, relevant certifications or courses, such as Marketing Technology Practitioner, can enhance yourself in the job market and show potential employers that you're serious about your career.

-If you're interested in learning more about MarTech, you'll find plenty of online resources.
-The great thing about MarTech is that it’s constantly changing and evolving.
-New tools and technologies are continually emerging, so opportunities exist for those willing to learn.
+You'll find plenty of online resources if you're interested in learning more about MarTech.
+The great thing about MarTech is that it’s always changing and evolving.
+New tools and technologies are continually being developed, so opportunities exist for those willing to learn.

-One great way to get started is by taking a course on Coursera.
+One way to get started is by taking a course on Coursera.
 You might consider the Google Digital Marketing & E-commerce Professional Certificate.
-This programme will teach you the fundamentals of digital marketing and e-commerce—two necessary topics to master.
+This programme covers topics like the fundamentals of digital marketing and e-commerce needed to gain the skills needed to land an entry-level job in this industry.
 The courses in this programme are 100 per cent online and available to beginners.

 Editorial Team